SPECIAL EDUCATIONAL NEEDS AND DISABILITY

 At Pelsall Village School, we recognise that many pupils will have special needs at some time during their school life.
 In implementing this policy, we believe pupils will be helped to overcome their difficulties.
 Whilst many factors contribute to the range of difficulties experienced by some children, we believe that much can be done to overcome them by parents, teachers and pupils working together.

-Assistant Head Teacher and SENCo
+Assistant Head Teacher, SENCo & Nurture Manager

-Autumn 2021
+Autumn 2024

-For further information, please see below:
+For further information, please see from the range below:

 DATES FOR DIARIES: PARENT & SCHOOL UPDATES